yimavxia/Unifiedkappa-phonopy/README.md

 # Unifiedkappa-phonopy
-Scripts and modified phonopy to compute diagonal and off-diagonal lattice thermal conductivity using ShengBTE outputs
+Scripts for computing diagonal and off-diagonal lattice thermal conductivity using ShengBTE outputs